 This guide will examine what social learning is, its benefits, and how training teams can implement it in the workplace.
 We’ll also cover some interesting points on social learning theory.

 The theory bridges cognitive learning with the impacts of behavior and environment.
+It's one of the four types of learning styles that trainees can fit within.

 This concept can absolutely be applied in the workplace.
 However, it’s not a passive way of learning.
 Participants must actively observe, remember, and replicate.
 They must also be motivated to learn from others in their environment.